brick/ftp/README.md

 }
 ```

-Only the host name is required in `connect()`, the other values (port, SSL, timeout) are optional and default to the values above.
+**Only the host name is required** in `connect()`, the other values (port, SSL, timeout) are optional and default to the values above.

-#### What's passing mode?
+#### What's passive mode?

 Passive mode, known as the `PASV` FTP command, is a way to tell the server to open ports where the client can connect to, to upload/download a file.

-By default (passive mode not enabled), the client would open a local port and request the server to connect to the client instead.
+By default (passive mode not enabled), the client would open a local port and request the server to connect back to the client instead.

-This requires that the ports in question are not blocked by a firewall, and are directly open to the internet (no NAT).
+This requires that the ports in question are not blocked by a firewall, and are directly open to the internet (no NAT, or using port forwarding).
 In practice, it's much easier to use passive mode as most FTP servers are already configured to support it.

 #### Exception handling